 \section{Relation between the subordinated model of Bachelier and B-S}

-Although the Bachelier and B-S models have a lot in common, they follow different concepts - an equilibrium argument in Bachelier case, as opposed to the no arbitrage argument in the B-S approach \cite{Sch}.
+Although the Bachelier and B-S models have a lot in common, they follow different concepts: an equilibrium argument in the Bachelier case, as opposed to the no-arbitrage argument in the B-S approach \cite{Sch}.
 The next theorem finds the direct relation between the European option prices in both models.

-\begin{theorem} Let us denote $T$ - expiration time, $\sigma$ - the volatility of the B-S model, $C^{Ba}_{S}(T)$ and $C_{S}(T)$ - the fair prices of a call option in the subordinated Bachelier and the subordinated B-S model in respect to the measures $\mathbb{Q}^{Ba}$ and $\mathbb{Q}$ respectively.
-We assume that $Z_{0}=K$ (at the money), $r=0$ and that $\sigma^{Ba}=\sigma Z_{0}$ where $K$ is the strike, $Z_{0}$ is the value of underlying instrument at time $0$, $r$ is an interest rate and $\sigma^{Ba}$ is the volatility of the Bachelier model.
-Then the following relation holds: for the inverse subordinator $S(t)$, $t\in[0,T]$. \end{theorem}
+\begin{Theorem} Let us denote $T$ - expiration time, $\sigma$ - volatility of the B-S model, $C^{Ba}_{S}(T)$ and $C_{S}(T)$ - fair prices of a call option in the subordinated Bachelier and the subordinated B-S model with respect to the measures $\mathbb{Q}^{Ba}$ and $\mathbb{Q}$, respectively.
+We assume that $Z_{0}=K$ (at the money), $r=0$ and that $\sigma^{Ba}=\sigma Z_{0}$ where $K$ is the strike, $Z_{0}$ is the value of the underlying instrument at time $0$, $r$ is an interest rate, and $\sigma^{Ba}$ is the volatility of the Bachelier model.
+Then the following relation holds: for the inverse subordinator $S(t)$, $t\in[0,T]$. \end{Theorem}

-\begin{Proof} Note that (\ref{nierownosc1}) is the generalization of the analogous relation between the option prices in the classical Bachelier and B-S model \cite{Sch}:
+\begin{Proof} Note that (\ref{nierownosc1}) is the generalization of the analogous relation between option prices in the classical Bachelier and B-S model \cite{Sch}:

 for $\tau\geq0.$ Let us consider

 and

 where $g\left(x\right)$ - PDF of $S(T)$.
 Note that (\ref{niety1}) and (\ref{niety2}) hold by \cite{orzel} and \cite{gajda}, respectively.
 Let us observe that